ahlstromcj/seq66/README.md

-# README for Seq66 0.99.25 2026-05-08
+# README for Seq66 0.99.25 2026-05-10

-__Seq66__ MIDI sequencer/live-looper with a hardware-sampler grid interface; pattern banks, triggers, and playlists for song management;
+__Seq66__ MIDI sequencer/live-looper with a hardware-sampler grid interface;
-scale and chord aware piano-roll; song layout for creative composition; control/status via MIDI automation, and mute-groups to enable/disable sets of patterns.
+pattern banks, triggers, and playlists for song management; scale and chord aware piano-roll; song layout for creative composition; control/status via MIDI automation, and mute-groups to enable/disable sets of patterns.
 Tools for live performance and for composing great-sounding MIDI tracks.
 Supports the Non/New Session Manager; can run headless and on a small computer like the Pi.
 It does not support audio samples, just MIDI.

 __Seq66__ Seq24/Kepler34 on steroids with
 modern C++ and new features.
 Linux and Windows users can build this application from source code.
 See the extensive INSTALL files.
 Includes a comprehensive PDF user-manual.
 As of this release, employs the __Meson__ build system.

 *The current development-in-progress branch is now "Meson".
+Seq66 now builds using Meson, and supports Qt6.
 The old-style build setup is preserved in branch "Autoconf."*

 The release includes an installer for the 64-bit Windows version of Seq66.
 Initial work has been done on getting Seq66 to build and run